-End matching is a tongue and groove profile applied to the ends of the boards so they can be joined offstud.
-End matching assists with water proofing, eliminates the need to measure and trim the ends of the boards saving time installing and reduces the waste of timber from 10% to approx. 5%.
+End Matching is a tongue and groove profile applied to the ends of the boards so they can be joined off-stud.
+End matching assists with water proofing, eliminates the need to measure and trim the ends of the boards saving installation time and reducing waste.

 The installation method for end-matching is the same whether the cladding is vertical or horizontal.
-Sikaflex 11FC or similar needs to be applied to the gap, then boards are pushed together.
-Excess sealant to be cut off once dry.
+Sikaflex 11FC or similar needs to be applied to gap, boards are then pushed together with excess sealant to be cut off once dry.
 Where cladding is installed vertically the tongue should be installed facing upwards.